510(k)

 The PreSTAR template was built by Patrick Macatangga, a Tools & Templates Engineer working at the FDA on the Lifecycle Tools and Templates Team.
 To help with where to direct questions about the template, he suggested:

-• If you find any malfunctions or errors in the eSTAR template for medical devices regulated by CDRH, please contact eSubPilot@fda.hhs.gov.
+• If you find malfunctions or errors in the eSTAR template for medical devices regulated by CDRH, contact eSubPilot@fda.hhs.gov.

 How do you submit an eCopy?